Tulip-Dev/tulip/doc/user/tutorial_beginner.rst

 Some *layout* algorithms can only be applied to graphs belonging to a specific graph class.
 For instance, the *Mixed Model* algorithm can only be applied to a simple graph.
 The *Tree layout* algorithms are dedicated to trees but most of them can be applied to graph of any type (using a spanning tree of the graph); so do not hesitate to experiment in order to find the perfect layout for your data.

-There are many algorithms for testing, coloring, resizing... more information on them can be find in :ref:`the Algorithm section <algo>`.
+There are many algorithms for testing, coloring, resizing... more information on them can be found in :ref:`the Algorithm section <algo>`.

 .. |icon_import| image:: ../../library/tulip-gui/resources/icons/64/document-import.png
      :width: 32